Film and Video Forms 9:-10:15am TR Robinson Hall A243 Cynthia Fuchs firstname.lastname@example.org

 The course considers how movies, videos, and TV tell stories.
 We think about how they construct subjects and position viewers, by creating convincing, emotionally potent "realities."
 Looking at how fiction films, documentaries, and television take on similar topics, we'll examine narrative and formal conventions, political and historical contexts, and the effects of budgets, technologies, and commercial culture.

 Satisfies the writing intensive requirement in the major.

 Teaches students the formal elements of fiction films/videos and documentaries.
 Develops analytical writing skills in film and video studies with an emphasis on collaboration.
 Focuses on reading and practicing artistic processes of filmic storytelling, understanding films and videos in multiple contexts, including production and distribution industries and political and commercial systems.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.